Child's Play poster

 The inciting incident occurs at 10 minutes when Karen brings home a defective Buddi doll for Andy's birthday - a "friend" that will change everything.
 The doll's safety protocols were disabled by a vengeful factory worker..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Andy chooses to embrace Chucky as his friend and names him.
+This demonstrates the protagonist's commitment to Andy chooses to embrace Chucky as his friend and names him.
 This active choice to accept the doll as a companion marks his entry into the horror to come., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Chucky murders Shane in graphic fashion.
 Andy discovers the body and realizes the full horror of what his "friend" is capable of.
 False victory of friendship turns to terror., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.